Branding6 min read

 Neurological research demonstrates that colour perception triggers complex emotional and psychological responses that significantly influence consumer decision making.
 These responses occur at a subconscious level, making colours a powerful tool for brands to communicate beyond verbal messaging.

-Different colours evoke distinct emotional landscapes that shape consumer perceptions and interactions with brands.
-Understanding these nuanced psychological associations allows businesses to strategically design visual experiences that resonate with their target audience:
+Different colours evoke distinct emotional landscapes that shape consumer perceptions and interactions with brands:

 Red: Generates excitement, urgency, and passion